5 Easy Steps to Writing a Great Book Review

 Mention Areas for Improvement (Optional)

 Were there parts of the book that didn’t quite hit the mark for you?
 Frustrations or unmet expectations?
-Mention them—just keep it brief and constructive.
+Mention them.
+Constructive reviews give credibility to your review, build trust with readers, and set realistic expectations for the book.
 What you may find as a drawback, another reader may love.
-Critical feedback can make your review genuine and helpful.
+Those multiple POVs you found a little tedious may be the secret sauce for another reader.

 Step 5: